ducquyen/ocmod3-total-order-discount-plus/README.md

 # Total Order Discount+

-Total Order Discount+ extension is for CMS Opencart 3.
+The Total Order Discount+ extension is for CMS Opencart 3.
 It allows to make a discount system based on sub-total price or products amount in the cart.

 The extension has been tested with OC 3.0.2.0 only, but should work with other OC 3.x versions.